KeithButler-WIT/Godot-AutoClicker/duckRating.md

 - Brazilian Duck
   - Surprisingly not waxed
 - Comb Duck
-  -At least it not a bad comb over
+  - At least it not a bad comb over
 - Harlequin Duck
 - Red-Breasted Merganser
   - Now staring in every teen drama show